Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Viewfinder view

-At first look, the image that is presented via the viewfinder does not appear to have been altered all that significantly; the spot metering circle still occupies around 3.5 percent of the frame, and there are still nine AF points.
-The inclusion of a persistent ISO display on the status bar is the modification that users have voiced their most satisfaction with.
+At first look, the image presented via the viewfinder does not appear to have been altered all that significantly; the spot metering circle still occupies around 3.5 percent of the frame, and there are still nine AF points.
+However, including a persistent ISO display on the status bar is the modification users have voiced their most satisfaction with.

 Storage Space for Batteries

 The door to the battery compartment of the EOS 40D is just a simple clip that locks it, and it’s located at the bottom of the hand grip.
-The door panel itself may be removed (to make way for the optional battery grip).
+The door panel may be removed (to make way for the optional battery grip).
 The Canon EOS 40D comes with the BP-511A Lithium-Ion battery pack, which has a capacity of 1390 mAh and operates at 7.4 volts (10.3 Wh).
-The connection that connects the AC adapter’s fake battery to the optional hand grip escapes via a small door that is located on the inner edge of the hand grip.
+The connection connecting the AC adapter’s fake battery to the optional hand grip escapes via a small door located on the inner edge of the hand grip.

 Charger for the Battery